tinacms/tina.io/content/blog/manage-your-media-with-cloudinary.md

 ### How to get started?

-You will need to install our new [Cloudinary package](https://www.npmjs.com/package/next-tinacms-cloudinary), this package will handle adding, retrieving, updating and deleting images without the need of any additional code.
+You need to install our new [Cloudinary package](https://www.npmjs.com/package/next-tinacms-cloudinary).
+This package handles adding, retrieving, updating and deleting images without the need for any additional code.

 ```other
 yarn add next-tinacms-cloudinary